 SIPLR ask contributors to adhere to the following guidelines:

-The Stockholm University Intellectual Property Law Review carefully considers all manuscripts that it receives.
+SIPLR carefully considers all the manuscripts it receives.
 Every submission will be reviewed by at least one content editor and one editor.
-In some cases several editors might be involved in the review process.
+In some cases several editors may be involved in the review process.

-Anonymous review:To facilitate our anonymous review process, please confine your name, affiliation, biographical information and acknowledgements to a separate cover page.
+To facilitate SIPLR’s anonymous review process, please confine the author’s name, affiliation, and biographical information to a separate cover page.
 Please include the text’s title on the first page.